PewhProgrammer/homework/bosh/WORKSHEET.md

 The deployment state encapsulates various information such as disks, stemcells and releases.
 It also describes various IDs - such as the director VM id.
 It is primarily used to create or start an environment.

 Defined by --state=<name>.json in a bosh command.

+If something is wrong (such as missing vms), you can remove this file for recreation.

 # Bosh CLI-v2 Commands